Glossary 📖

 • Anonymous or Unverifiable Team: Legitimate projects are usually proud to show their founders with real identities, LinkedIn profiles, or past successful work.
 Complete anonymity, especially with big promises, is a huge warning sign.

-• No Clear Whitepaper or Roadmap: A poorly written, copied, or missing whitepaper, and a vague or nonexistent roadmap, indicate lack of serious planning.
+• No Clear Whitepaper or Roadmap: A poorly written, copied, or missing initiative document, and a vague or nonexistent development plan, indicate lack of serious planning.

-• Unrealistic Promises: Guarantees of “100x returns,” “risk-free profits,” or “guaranteed moonshots” are classic scam tactics.
+• Unrealistic Promises: Guarantees of “100x returns,” “risk-free profits,” or “guaranteed moonshots” are classic fraud tactics.
 No legitimate investment can promise such outcomes.

-• Suspicious Tokenomics: Extremely high total supply, massive allocation to the team/dev wallets, unlocked liquidity, or hidden minting functions that allow unlimited new tokens.
+• Suspicious Tokenomics: Extremely high total supply, massive allocation to the team/dev wallets, unlocked flow, or hidden minting functions that allow unlimited new tokens.

-• Liquidity and Contract Issues: Unlocked liquidity pools, unverified smart contracts, or contracts with dangerous functions (pause, blacklist, or honeypot mechanics that prevent selling).
+• Liquidity and Contract Issues: Unlocked flow pools, unverified smart contracts, or contracts with dangerous functions (pause, blacklist, or honeypot mechanics that prevent selling).

-• Concentrated Ownership: If a small number of wallets (often linked to developers) hold a large percentage of the supply, the risk of a sudden dump is high.
+• Concentrated Ownership: If a small number of wallets (often linked to developers) hold a large percentage of the supply, the risk of a sudden selloff is high.

 • Poor or Copied Website: Spelling errors, generic designs, or websites that look suspiciously similar to established projects.